Zlclab/CNRBind/README.md

-## CNRBind

-CNRBind: Small molecule-RNA binding sites recognition via site significance from nucleotide and complex network information.
+## CNRBind: Small molecule-RNA binding sites recognition via site significance from nucleotide and complex network information.

 The RNA id, sequence and labels can be found in ./data_cache.
 The codes for CNRBind are available in ./predict.